logaretm/vee-validate/docs/src/templates/markdown/advanced/injection.md

 };
 ```

-You may also want to stop all automatic injections, and control when a components gets the ability to validate:
+You may also want to stop all automatic injections, and control when a component gets the ability to validate:

 ```js
 import Vue from 'vue';